rkirk-nos/go-journalctl/README.md

 # Go parser for systemd journal log files.

-The foramt is documented here https://systemd.io/JOURNAL_FILE_FORMAT/
+The format is documented here https://systemd.io/JOURNAL_FILE_FORMAT/

 This parser is written in pure Go (rather than binding the system C libraries) which makes it portable to other operating systems.